llm-bible/llm-bible.github.io/_publications/weber2023evaluation.markdown

 ---
 layout: publication
-title: Evaluation is all you need.
-Prompting Generative Large Language Models for Annotation Tasks in the Social Sciences.
-A Primer using Open Models
+title: Evaluation Is All You Need.
+Prompting Generative Large Language Models For Annotation Tasks In The Social Sciences.
+A Primer Using Open Models
 authors: Weber Maximilian, Reichardt Merle
 conference: "Arxiv"
 year: 2023